Binge Eating Scale

 Research & evidence

-The Binge Eating Scale (BES) has a substantial history of research and evidence supporting its utility as a reliable tool for assessing binge eating behaviors.
-Developed by Gormally, Black, Daston, and Rardin in 1982, the BES has been widely adopted in clinical and research settings to quantify the severity of binge eating episodes.
+The Binge Eating Scale has a substantial history of research and evidence supporting its utility as a reliable tool for assessing binge eating behaviors.
+Developed specifically to quantify the severity of binge eating episodes, the BES has been widely utilized in both clinical practice and research settings.
+Its consistent performance across various studies underscores its importance in identifying and evaluating binge eating patterns.

 References